anasty17/mirror-leech-telegram-bot/README.md

 # Features:

+## By me
 - qBittorrent
-- Leech
-- Size limiting for Torrent/Direct, Tar/Unzip, Mega and clone
-- Stop duplicates for all tasks except for youtube-dl tasks
-- Tar/Unzip G-Drive link
 - Select files from Torrent before downloading using qbittorrent
+- Leech (splitting, thumbnail for each user, setting as document or as media for each user)
+- Size limiting for Torrent/Direct, Tar/Unzip, Mega and Clone
+- Stop duplicates for all tasks except youtube-dl tasks
+- Tar/Unzip G-Drive links
 - Counting files/folders from Google Drive link
-- View Link button instead of direct download link
+- View Link button, extra button to open file index link in broswer instead of direct download
 - Status Pages for unlimited tasks
 - Clone status
-- Search in multiple Drive folder/TD
+- Search in multiple Drive folder/TeamDrive
-- Recursive Search
+- Recursive Search (only with `root` or TeamDrive ID, folder ids will be skipped)
+- Multi-Search by token.pickle if exists
+- Extract rar, zip and 7z splits with or without password
+- Zip file/folder with or without password
+- Use Toke.pickle if file not found with Service Account
+- Random Service Account at startup
+- Mirror/Leech by reply (soon will add for watch and clone)
 - Many bugs has been fixed

-## From Original and Other Repos
+## From official and Other Repositories
 - Mirror direct download links, Torrent, and Telegram files to Google Drive
 - Mirror Mega.nz links to Google Drive (If you have non-premium Mega account, it will limit download to 5GB per 6 hours)
 - Copy files from someone's Drive to your Drive (Using Autorclone)